-Wisconsin Department of Insurance Contact Information
+Wisconsin Office of the Commissioner of Insurance Contact Information

 Wisconsin Office of the Commissioner of Insurance

-125 South Webster Street
+125 South Webster St.

 Phone: (608) 266-8699

-Information on this page has been gathered by a multitude of sources and was most recently updated on April 2019.Any Information on this site is not guaranteed or warranted to be correct, accurate, or up to date.
+Any Information on this site is not guaranteed or warranted to be correct, accurate, or up to date.
 StateRequirement and its members and affiliates are not responsible for any losses, monetary or otherwise.
+StateRequirement is not affiliated with any state, government, or licensing body.
 For more information, please contact your state's authority on insurance.
-Disclosure: StateRequirement has an affiliation with Kaplan Education company, and may receive compensation based on user activity on this site.
-We truly believe that Kaplan offers excellent products and services, and compliments the mission of StateRequirement.

 When readers purchase services discussed on our site, we often earn affiliate commissions that support our work.
 Learn More